On June 20, 1863, two years after splitting away from the eastern part of Virginia, West Virginia became the 35th state of the United States.

 However, when you visit Kaymoor, you should be aware of your safety, as the place could contain some unseen hazards at those mining sites.

 Thurmond, West Virginia

-You can find many empty homes and traces of some of the excellent bits of rail infrastructure here, which tell you a lot about how busy and commercial Thurmond was in the early 1900s!
-The train station, which is now renovated into a museum, will give you quite a lot of insight into the boomtown that Thurmond was many years ago.
+You can find many empty homes and traces of some of the excellent rail infrastructure here, which tell you a lot about how busy and commercial Thurmond was in the early 1900s!
+The train station, which is now renovated into a museum, will give you a lot of insight into the boomtown Thurmond was many years ago.